eriklarsen4/TMEM/vignettes/TMEM.md

 [1] "Sst"    "Syt4"   "Scg2"   "Syt5"   "Unc13c" "Syt6"
 ```

-Similarly, the results returned by the `GO_INFO_fn` include all the information
+Similarly, the results returned by the `get_GO_info` function include all the information
 on all the `GO Term`s-- not just including the genes/proteins from the list of
 interest that are associated with a `GO Term` (these IDs are called
 "`Overlap`"); it provides *all* the IDs associated with the `GO Term`